Horse64/core.horse64.org/docs/Tutorials/Migrating from Other Languages.md

 Object-oriented programming
 ---------------------------

-Similar to Python, Horse64 has relatively high-level object-oriented programming mechanisms built-in and ready to go.
+Similar to Python, Horse64 has high-level object-oriented programming mechanisms built-in and ready to go.
 However, it also offers **traits vaguely similar to Go.** [Here's an **OOP** introduction](